Leptobrachella hamidi

-Leptolalax hamidi is a frog species in the family Megophryidae.
+Leptobrachella hamidi, commonly called the white-bellied slender litter frog, is a frog species in the family Megophryidae.
 It is endemic to Borneo, where it can be found both in western Sarawak, Malaysia, and Kalimantan, Indonesia.
-Its natural habitats are tropical moist lowland hilly forests and rivers.
-It is threatened by habitat loss (logging).
+Its natural habitats are tropical moist lowland hilly rainforests and rocky streams.
+It is threatened by habitat loss from clear-cutting for oil palm plantations.

 Description

-Among Leptolalax, Leptolalax hamidi is among the larger species: male measure 28–31 mm in snout-vent length and females 36–43 mm in SVL.
+Among Leptobrachella, this species is among the larger members: males measure 28–31 mm in snout-vent length and females 36–43 mm in SVL.
 It has a slender head and body.
 Its back, including on top of snout, is clearly marked with discrete blotches; chest and abdomen are without large dark markings.